louismullie/temp-data/markdown_final/19ac4bdf-cb18-7fe5-a3b3-e7fea6294d6b.md

 Definitions and Variables

 Medication prescribing records contain EPIC-generated medication IDs in addition to text fields containing the medication name, generic name, form, and pharmaceutical class.
 We searched the generic name field for all opioid medications that can be ordered with a prescription in outpatient settings in the United States (eTable 2 in the Supplement).
 We included medications with a pharmaceutical class of analgesic and excluded those with class of expectorant, antitussive, antidiarrheal, and all that were not oral or transdermal in form.
 We excluded buprenorphine with the exception of 2 forms that have been approved by the US Food and Drug Administration for pain (Butrans and Belbuca).
 Prescription order data included the ordering date, patient ID, prescriber ID, medicine name, strength (eg, 5 mg), number of units (eg, 30 tablets), and number of authorized refills.
 Refills were counted in the same year or quarter as the initiating prescription.
 We defined long-acting formulations as those that included the terms extended release or long acting in their generic name or form fields as well as methadone tablets and transdermal formulations.
-Using the Centers for Disease Control and Prevention’s (CDC’s) conversion reference table,we calculated the morphine milligram equivalents (MMEs) for each prescription as the product of the medication strength, number of units, number of refills, and the relevant conversion factor.
+Using the Centers for Disease Control and Prevention's (CDC's) conversion reference table, we calculated the morphine milligram equivalents (MMEs) for each prescription as the product of the medication strength, number of units, number of refills, and the relevant conversion factor.

 Using the cohort year as the unit of analysis, we calculated several measures of opioid prescribing for each year of the study: (1) percentage of patients who received at least 1 prescription for an opioid by age and sex, (2) number of opioid prescriptions per 100 patients, (3) number of long-acting opioid prescriptions per 100 patients, (4) mean annual MME per patient, (5) mean MME per prescription, (6) number of chronic opioid users, and (7) number of high-dose opioid users.
 We defined chronic opioid users as patients who were prescribed within any calendar quarter 160 or more opioid pills (short acting or long acting), 90 or more long-acting pills, or any methadone pills or fentanyl patches.
 Prescription instructions were found to be unreliable in EHR data because many were composed of free text that could not be categorized, complicating the calculation of a daily dose.
 Therefore, we defined high-dose users as those individuals among chronic opioid users with a mean of more than 90 MMEs/d through any quarter of a calendar year.